Updated: December 2, 2020

 - Your license must have never been revoked or suspended for cause;

-- You MUST be sponsored and approved by the Lead VE from an established team you will be serving with prior to applying (i.e. sponsorship) which means the existing must be established and approved by the Anchorage ARC VEC Chairman; and
+- If you intend to be part of an existing in-person VE team, you MUST be sponsored and approved by the Lead VE from an established team you will be serving with prior to applying (i.e. sponsorship) which means the existing team must be established and approved by the Anchorage ARC VEC Chairman; and

 - You must agree to abide by the policies and procedures set forth by the Anchorage ARC VEC